 The Director gave the floor to Liz Gosme, Director of Coface Family Europe.
 She explained the high expectations of her association in relation with the Social Pillar and its implementation.
 She says that her association was supporting its implementation together with some improvements needed (for example in the field of maternity leave).
 She also highlighted the importance of some recommendations linked to Structural funds, child care, long term care, community based services etc. She acknowledged the need to implement all these issues in the legislation especially at national level.

+Comments from the audience:

-The Director opened the floor to comments.
-Marcel Bobbeldijk mentioned the need to highlight accessibility aspects when advocating towards implementation of the Pillar, and to link it to existing legislations in the field of accessibility.
+Marcel Bobbeldijk: mentioned the need to highlight accessibility aspects when advocating towards implementation of the Pillar, and to link it to existing legislations in the field of accessibility.

-Giampiero Griffo questioned about the meaning of Social Protection and links to vulnerability of the population and to human rights.
+Giampiero Griffo: questioned about the meaning of Social Protection and links to vulnerability of the population and to human rights.
 He also questioned the notion of social inclusion and inclusion of persons with disabilities.
-He insisted on the need to highlight an increased participation of disabled people within the social life arena.
+He insisted on the need to highlight an increased participation of people with disabilities within the social life arena.

-Simona Giarratano questioned Emmanuelle Grange about the EU Budget in relation to the Social Pillar.
+Simona Giarratano: questioned Emmanuelle Grange about the EU Budget in relation to the Social Pillar.

-Klaus Lachwitz explained that at national level, Germany seemed to have already implemented the content of the Social Pillar but he highlighted some categories that were not included such as persons with intellectual disabilities.
+Klaus Lachwitz: explained that at national level, Germany seemed to have already implemented the content of the Social Pillar but he highlighted some categories that were not included such as persons with intellectual disabilities.

 Liz Gosme confirmed the importance of informal carers and the support to parents.
 She also confirmed that the situation in Germany was already close to the content of the report.
 Kelly Puyet mentioned the social platform campaign on social standards, she mentioned the importance of keeping in mind human rights and the strategy to integrate them.
 Marina Monaco acknowledged the need to reflect on social protection and the inclusion of the disability dimension.
 She also highlighted the difficulties arising from economical situations and financial frameworks.
 Pat Clarke explained that Ireland was considering the cost of the implementation of social protection as an investment and not as a cost.
 Emmanuelle Grange acknowledged the issues raised.
 She reassured that her DG was putting high on the agenda the need to obtain EU Budget for social protection and human rights.
 She said that the actions to be undertaken in the future would be very challenging.

+Comments from the audience:

-Maureen Piggot requested details about the monitoring of the Social Pillar.
+Maureen Piggot: requested details about the monitoring of the Social Pillar.

-Jolijn Santesgoeds highlighted the lack of information in relation to psychosocial disabilities and community treatment.
+Jolijn Santesgoeds: highlighted the lack of information in relation to psychosocial disabilities and community treatment.
 She regretted that too much focus is put on employment and not enough on social protection.

-Nadia Hadad explained that the field of long term care and housing were interrelated and that this should be reflected in the Social Pillar.
+Nadia Hadad: explained that the field of long term care and housing were interrelated and that this should be reflected in the Social Pillar.

-Humberto Insolera requested sustainable solutions in relation with employment.
+Humberto Insolera: requested sustainable solutions in relation with employment.

 Liz Gosme, Emmanuelle Grange and Kelig Puyet acknowledged the confusion about social rights and that it needed to be improved but they insisted on the need to consider the Social Pillar as an opportunity.
 Marina Monaco explained that solidarity aims could help humanizing the Social Pillar.

-The Vice-President concluded the debate and handed over the report prepared by EDF on Sustainable Development Goals to the speakers.
+The Vice-President concluded the debate and handed over the report prepared by EDF on the SDGs to the speakers.

 Review of activities 2017-2018